How La Partage and En Prison Rules Benefit Roulette Players

 3Low or High Bet

-Even-money wagers comprise only a small portion of the bet types available to roulette players.
+Even-money wagers represent only a small portion of the bet types available to roulette players.
 If you are new to the game, you can learn more about the different betting options it offers in our guide to roulette bets.

 How the La Partage Rule Works